mrahman1/Mod-4-Final-Project/README.md

 <h2> Built With </h2> <br/>
 React - The Javascript library used to build the front-end <br/>
-Rails - The Ruby library used to build the back-end <br>
+Rails - The Ruby library used to build the back-end <br/>
-Semantic UI - The Theming guide used to style the front end
+Semantic UI - The Theming guide used to style the front end <br/>

 <h2> Authors </h2> <br/>
 Mimi Rahman